r3c/deval/doc/page/03-language.rst

 	require 'lib/deval/deval.php';

 	$setup = Deval\Setup();
-	$setup->style = 'deindent'; // Change some option
+	$setup->plain_text_processor = 'deindent'; // Change some option

 	$renderer = new Deval\CacheRenderer('template/users.deval', 'cache/', $setup);

 Following sections list available options.

-.. _whitespace:
+.. _plain_text_processor:

 Whitespace control
 ------------------

-The way Deval handles whitespaces in the literal text parts of your templates can be modified through property :php:attr:`Deval\\Setup::$style`.
-You can use some of Deval predefined styles or pass a PHP function to define your own.
-Use ',' as a separator between names if you want to apply more than one Deval predefined style:
+The way Deval handles whitespaces in the literal text parts of your templates can be modified through property :php:attr:`Deval\\Setup::$plain_text_processor`.
+You can use some of Deval predefined processors or pass a PHP function to define your own.
+Use ',' as a separator between names if you want to apply more than one Deval predefined processor:

 .. code-block:: php